Free dental care in this day and age might seem like a pipe dream, but it’s still available if you know where to look.

-- Appointments with students are available on weekdays only, between 09.00 and 17.00.
+- Appointments with students are available on weekdays only, between 9am and 5pm

-Situated next to the University of Sheffield and the Royal Hallamshire Hospital on Wellesley Road, this clinic offers a range of treatments including fillings, crowns and veneers.
+- The Charles Clifford Dental Hospital is situated next to the University of Sheffield and the Royal Hallamshire Hospital on Wellesley Road, and is part of Sheffield Teaching Hospitals

 Lots of companies now offer dental cover for their employees as part of their benefits package – so check whether you’re already entitled to this before you pay for any treatment.